developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/setup/index.md

 #### Activate SimulScan:

-When the desired Templates are stored on the device, activate SimulScan in DataWedge by setting it as the Input source when configuring a DataWedge Input Plug-in (see below).
+When the desired Templates are stored on the device, activate SimulScan by setting it as the Input source when configuring an Input Plug-in (see below) in DataWedge.
 See the [SimulScan Input section](http://techdocs.zebra.com/datawedge/6-0/guide/setup/#simulscaninput) of the DataWedge documentation for full details.

 **&#49;.
 Open DataWedge** and the Profile that will use SimulScan.

 **&#50;.
 Select "Input Plug-in,"** scrolling as necessary.

 **&#51;.
 Select SimulScan** as the Input Source.
 A screen appears similar to the image below:

 <img style="height:350px" src="Figure_13_SimulScan_prefs.png"/>